Schoonover Center 331

 Professor Lewis’s free-lance articles have appeared in The Scandinavian Review, Fine Art Connoisseur and Newfoundland Quarterly, among other publications.

 Most recently, Professor Lewis wrote, directed and co-produced Paul Laurence Dunbar: Beyond the Mask.
-This two-hour documentary about the life and legacy of the first African American writer to achieve international fame has aired on many PBS affiliates, screened at several film festivals, and been presented at the National Underground Railroad Freedom Center in Cincinnati and the Wright Museum of African American History in Detroit.
+This two-hour documentary about the life and legacy of the first African American writer to achieve national and international fame has aired on many PBS affiliates, screened at festivals in Toronto, San Francisco and Atlanta, and been presented at the National Underground Railroad Freedom Center in Cincinnati and the Wright Museum of African American History in Detroit.
 More than a dozen of Professor Lewis’s former students made contributions to the project, filming at locations throughout the U.S., editing, composing music and assisting with research.
-Major funding for this project came from the National Endowment for the Humanities and Ohio Humanities.
+The winner of a regional Emmy Award for Historical Documentary, major funding came from the National Endowment for the Humanities and Ohio Humanities.